 This EA also examines the potential cumulative effects of implementing each of the considered alternatives.
-This analysis finds that the Proposed Action, with the implementation of the BMPs; management, minimization, and avoidance measures; and regulatory compliance measures specified in this EA, would not result in significant adverse cumulative impacts to onsite or regional, natural or cultural resources, and would maintain or enhance the socioeconomic environment of the area through the long-term provision of required National Cemetery facilities for regional Veterans and their families.
-The No Action Alternative would not produce these potential beneficial socioeconomic gains.
+This analysis finds that the Proposed Action, with the implementation of the BMPs; management, minimization, and avoidance measures; and regulatory compliance measures specified in this EA, would not result in significant adverse cumulative impacts to the human environment.